 - Dried apricots.

-Vitamin B6: apart from being involved in many important functions of the body, vitamin B6 is necessary for a stable hormonal system.
+apart from being involved in many important functions of the body, vitamin B6 is necessary for a stable hormonal system.
 Trust us, you want a stable hormonal system when trying for a baby!
 Good sources of vitamin B6 include:

 - Sunflower seeds